 - He used sport as a vehicle — for scholarships, for exposure, for the discipline and confidence that athletic excellence provides — but he never allowed sport to become the destination

-The Williams sisters became two of the greatest athletes in history.
-But the lesson of their father’s approach is not that parents should try to produce professional athletes.
-It is that sport should be a tool in a larger strategy, not the strategy itself.
+The Williams sisters became two of the greatest athletes in history, yet their father’s approach carries a lesson beyond any push for parents to raise professional athletes.
+Sport works best as one tool inside a larger strategy, never as the strategy itself.

 The Puzzle and the Solution